olery/oni/README.md

 Oni takes care of these problems by providing the following:

-* A concurrency model (currently a thread pool)
+* A concurrency model in the form of separate worker threads (5 by default).
-* Clear separation of logic into 3 distinctive parts
+* Clear separation of logic into 3 distinctive parts.
-* A common structure for your daemon projects
+* A common structure for your daemon projects.

 Oni assumes developers are somewhat familiar with threading and the potential issues that may arise, it also assumes that your code doesn't leak large